-If you wish to revoke a Voting Instruction Form or a form of proxy as to any matter on which a vote has not already been cast pursuant to its authority and you received your Voting Instruction Form from Computershare, you may vote again by phone or internet, or by delivering another completed and signed Voting Instruction Form dated later than the first Voting Instruction Form by mail or fax to Computershare, not later in any case than the deadline described above under "How to Vote - Non-Registered Shareholders - Submitting Voting Instructions".
+If you wish to revoke a Voting Instruction Form or a form of proxy as to any matter on which a vote has not already been cast pursuant to its authority and you received your Voting Instruction Form from Computershare, you may vote again by phone or internet, or by delivering another completed and signed Voting Instruction Form dated later than the first Voting Instruction Form by mail to Computershare, not later in any case than the deadline described above under "How to Vote - Non-Registered Shareholders - Submitting Voting Instructions".
 If you received your Voting Instruction Form from Broadridge, and voted by phone or internet, you may vote again by phone or internet prior to the deadline specified by Broadridge.
-If you received your Voting Instruction Form from Broadridge and voted by mail, please contact your account service provider at your intermediary for instructions should you wish to revoke your Voting Instruction Form.
+If you received your Voting Instructions should you wish to revoke your Voting Instruction Form.
 If you received a form of proxy from your securities dealer, broker, bank, trust company or other nominee or intermediary, please refer to "How to Vote - Registered Shareholders - Revoking a Vote Made by Proxy" above.
 In any case you must comply with any applicable requirements relating to the revocation of votes made by Voting Instruction Form or proxy.